tigereyes

 Award winning short film about Hamna 'Hamty' Hussain,

-the first and still only female, muslim scuba diver on a remote Maldivian island
+the first and only female, muslim scuba diver on a remote Maldivian island

 diving with the world's most feared and misunderstood animal - the shark.